 Prince Singh, CTO & Founder, Drishti Soft (at Ameyo’s Webinar on “Role of Artificial Intelligence in Building a Seamless Customer Experience".)

 Organizations wish their agents had more time to build and nurture relations with their customers.
 However, Live agents often don’t have the time to engage in depth conversations with customers.
 Chabots can be effective in this endeavour.
 An automated SMS on special occasions, an email to keep in touch or get feedback makes the customers feel important.
 Customers feel that they are being valued, thus ensuing ensuring brand loyalty.

 “Human beings can’t be efficient everyday.
 There are bad days.
 Computers come to rescue that time.”

-> - Prince Singh, CTO & Founder, Drishti Soft
+- Prince Singh, AVP - Product @ Drishti Soft

-> Even though chatbots and AI are seen as the future of customer service, there still are some issues.
+Even though chatbots and AI are seen as the future of customer service, there still are some issues.
 For instance, some customers may feel more comfortable interacting with the conventional customer support systems.
 Having said that, industry experts suggests that companies open to new technologies and ready to experiment will have a competitive advantage.
 In fact, with time it is believed that the line between chatbots and humane agents will get blurred.